mehackit/sonic-pi-workshop/_exercises/en/02-make-a-song/02-drum-beat.md

 end
 {% endhighlight %}

-The polyrhythmic hi-hat pattern was fist a "mistake".
+The polyrhythmic hi-hat pattern was first a "mistake".
 The loop is 1.25 beats long instead of the supposed 1.
 But it sounds cool!
 So remember to make a lot of mistakes to find something you weren't even looking for.

 Now the song looks something like this: